munkm/caskmodels/Meeting-Notes.md

 * Rachel wrote an ANS summary on choosing parameters for FW-CADIS.
   * She put it in the dropbox group folder.
 See for review.
   * Both the abstract and the presentation are in the backrground folder.
-* Garret was looking into making a source term in scale.
+* Garret was looking into making a surface source in scale.
   * MCNP and SCALE are not compatible with source terms.
-* Fuel source terms are binary files form origin.
+* Fuel source terms are binary files form origen.
   * Need to find out how to get these files to an MCNP-readable format.
-  * Maybe we need to e-mail kaushik to get the input that was put into origin to get these materail sources.
+  * Maybe we need to e-mail kaushik to get the input that was put into origin to get these material sources.
-* Converting the template to MCNP vs. making a pseudo-volume source
+* **Discussion** Converting the template to MCNP vs. making a pseudo-volume source:
   * Converting the template to MCNP would take time
-    * Maybe it is possible to change the sub-templates to an MCNP format.
+    * Maybe it is possible to change the sub-templates to an MCNP format?
-    * Not all of the same fuel assemblies are in the cask, so changing to MCNP would involve changing all of those sub templates.
+    * Not all of the same fuel assemblies are in the cask, so changing to MCNP would involve changing all of those sub templates?
-    * Maybe we could use the same assembly repeated 24 times instead of 24 different assemblies.
+    * Maybe we could use the same assembly repeated 24 times instead of 24 different assemblies?
-    * Garrett could parse the scale file with regex and manually put it into an MCNP input.
+    * Garrett could parse the scale file with regex to copy over numbers and dimensions and then manually construct the MCNP deck aroudn that.
       * this is probably the path of least resistance.
-  * The psuedo volume source could be a tally from scale, then put taht tally information into a simpler geometry MCNP file.
+  * The psuedo volume source could be a tally from scale, then put that tally information into a simpler geometry MCNP file.
     * The tally in scale could either be before the overpack and before the cansiter.
+* **Decision** Garrett will parse the scale file with regular expressions to get numbers and dimensions of the canister.
+Then the mcnp deck will be built manually around that.
+   * 1. The fuel source term can be converted to a MCNP format with monteburns somehow.
+   * 2. Or we could e-mail kaushik to get the original input for origin and put it into an MCNP format directly -- is this possible with origin?
 ### Meeting 2015/06/22
 Attendees:
 * Garrett, Madicken